 The Indian-European Multi-Level Climate Governance Research Network was set up in 2012.
 It serves as a platform for researchers from Freie Universität Berlin, the TERI University, Jadavpur University, Pondicherry University, and Vrije Universiteit Amsterdam to work jointly on climate change policy in India and Europe.

 In 2012 an agreement was reached with Pondicherry University that Freie Universität would provide support in developing a graduate program in European Studies and in providing German instruction for students.

 Since July 2013, Freie Universität Berlin has been involved in two Erasmus Mundus projects with India: the two projects, EMINTE and EUPHRATES, both have 18 participating partner institutions including the University of Pune, the Jawaharlal Nehru University, the IIT Bombay, and the Tata Institute of Social Sciences.
-Through GATE, an Erasmus Mundus Mobility Project with Asia that was approved in 2012, Freie Universität partners with the IIT Madras and is setting up a student exchange program that will begin in 2014.
+Through GATE, an Erasmus Mundus Mobility Project with Asia that was approved in 2012, Freie Universität partners with the IIT Madras.

 The liaison office in New Delhi is headed by Ulrich Podewils.
 It was set up in 2008 in the German House, which in 2012 became the German House for Research and Innovation (GHRI).